The Midwest Region includes Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin. Find a location near you

 Conserving and restoring threatened and endangered species and their ecosystems

 Status: Threatened with 4(d) Rule

 The northern long-eared bat is one of the species of bats most impacted by the disease white-nose syndrome.
 Due to declines caused by white-nose syndrome and continued spread of the disease, the northern long-eared bat was listed as threatened under the Endangered Species Act on April 2, 2015.
-We also developed a final 4(d), which published in the Federal Register on January 14, 2016.
+We also developed a final 4(d) rule, which published in the Federal Register on January 14, 2016.
 The 4(d) rule specifically defines the "take" prohibitions.

 Section 7 Technical Assistance Website - explains section 7 of the Endangered Species Act and provides step-by-step instructions for the consultation process.

-Bat Box Fact Sheet
+Bat Box Instructions and Fact Sheet